protohaven/printed_materials/common-tools/disk_grinder.typ

 Rotate the disk by hand to check for any places where the abrasive disk has worn or torn away.

-If you find a spot where a small amount of abrasive has worn away, you can mark it on the table and use undamaged parts of the disk.
+If you find a spot where a small amount of abrasive has worn away, you can mark it on the table with tape and use undamaged parts of the disk.
 If a large section of abrasive has worn away, notify a shop tech.

 === Grinding

+When grinding, DO NOT tilt the workpiece up to bevel the edge: the workpiece will dig into the abrasive paper and tear it, resulting in a region that is unsafe to use.
+Instead, set the table angle.

 + Turn on the metal grinder dust collector.
 + Turn on the disk grinder.